Our Board of Trustees

-Glenda has had a varied career in hospitality and catering.
+Glenda, now retired, has had a varied career in hospitality and catering.
 In recent years she has worked in the training sector as an Assessor/ Trainer and is an advocate of lifelong learning.
 Her interests are crafts, walking and reading.

 Glenda has been involved in the development of the centre café and is a member of the Health and Safety Committee.

 Wayne David MP has been a Trustee for 9 years, and was Chair of the Trustees for 7 of those years:

 "I have been the local Member of Parliament since 2001 and I try to put to good use my experience of public service for the benefit of the Centre.